aabbtree77/aabbtree77.github.io/about/about.md

 # Introduction

 I studied electrical engineering in Lithuania from 1994 to 1999, followed by research in computer science in Finland from 2000 to 2008.
 Later I did three postdoc projects and came back to Vilnius (Lithuania) in 2014 with the goal to become a software engineer.
 Take a look at some of my work: [3D effects](https://github.com/aabbtree77/twinpeekz2), [embedded software](https://github.com/aabbtree77/adast), [IoT with P2P](https://github.com/aabbtree77/esp32-vpn), and [web development](https://github.com/aabbtree77/law2).
-Please download my CV or resume files (links above), or better read a more informal online summary below.

 <br>